wearefuturegov/essex-intranet-2.0/docs/documentation/make-first-prototype/let-user-change-answers.md

 Go to [http://localhost:3000/juggling-balls](http://localhost:3000/juggling-balls) and check the journey works by selecting an answer, continuing to the next page, then going back.

-## Show the user’s answer in question 2
+## Show the user's answer in question 2

 Text inputs and textareas have a `value` to set what text appears in them when the page loads.